ostdotcom/website-docupony/platform/docs/guides/create-user-wallet.md

 **Receiving callback calls**

-There is a list of methods available as [interface](/platform/docs/sdk/mobile-wallet-sdks/android/latest/interfaces/) (in Android wallet SDK) and as [protocol](/platform/docs/sdk/mobile-wallet-sdks/iOS/latest/protocols/) (in iOS wallet SDK) for communication between mobile app and Wallet SDK.
+There is a list of methods available as [interface](/platform/docs/sdk/mobile-wallet-sdks/android/latest/interfaces/) (in Android Wallet SDK) and as [protocol](/platform/docs/sdk/mobile-wallet-sdks/iOS/latest/protocols/) (in iOS Wallet SDK) for communication between mobile app and Wallet SDK.

 To show you an example, we will just implement 2 functions to get the workflow status.